 Is Pet Insurance Worth It?

-Based on average expenses, a pet emergency room visit that includes an initial consultation, general bloodwork, X-rays, and surgery, could cost up to $3,600 for cats and $5,600 for dogs.
-Cancer treatments can cost upwards of $10,000.
+Based on average expenses, a pet emergency room visit that includes an initial consultation, general bloodwork, X-rays, and surgery, could cost upwards of $3,000 for cats and $5,000 for dogs.
+Cancer treatments can cost in the range of $10,000.
 But an accident and illness policy may be able to cover some or all of these costs for a fraction of the price.
 Here’s an idea of what insurance can cost with popular pet insurance companies:

 |Pet Insurance Premium (Monthly)|